-- b.
-Restrictions - General.
-In addition to any requirement imposed under Chapter 22A, the proposed Preliminary Plan or Administrative Subdivision Plan may be restricted under this Section by: - (a) deletion or rearrangement of proposed lots, roads, utilities, and other facilities; - (b) the establishment of building restriction and land disturbance limit lines, and other protective measures or conditions; or - (c) requirement of conservation easements, deed restrictions, or covenants over portions of lots or unplatted parcels to be recorded. - Building restriction line.
-A building restriction line may be used to protect floodplain and other environmentally sensitive or unsafe building areas and must be shown on the plat. - iii.
+- i.
+General.
+In addition to any requirement imposed under Chapter 22A, the proposed preliminary plan or administrative subdivision plan may be restricted under this Section by: - (a) deletion or rearrangement of proposed lots, roads, utilities, and other facilities; - (b) the establishment of building restriction and land disturbance limit lines, and other protective measures or conditions; or - (c) requirement of conservation easements, deed restrictions, or covenants over portions of lots or unplatted parcels to be recorded. - ii.
+Building restriction line.
+The Board may require a building restriction line shown on the plat to protect floodplain and other environmentally sensitive or unsafe building areas.

+- iii.
 Limit of disturbance line.
-A limit of disturbance line may be used to protect environmentally sensitive areas or unsafe land. - iv.
+The Board may require a limit of disturbance line to protect environmentally sensitive areas or unsafe land. - iv.
 Floodplain or unsafe land on a lot.
-The Planning Board may allow a platted lot to contain floodplain or unsafe land when there is sufficient safe ground to erect a building within the required setbacks of the zoning classification.
-A building restriction line may be included on the plat to provide at least a 25-foot setback between any building and the unsafe areas and a greater setback where necessary to provide positive drainage between the building and unsafe area. - v.
+The Board may allow a platted lot to contain floodplain or unsafe land when there is sufficient safe ground to erect a building within the required setbacks of the zoning classification.
+The Board may require a building restriction line on the plat.
+The restriction line must provide at least a 25-foot setback between any building and the unsafe areas.
+A greater setback must be provided where necessary for positive drainage between the building and unsafe area. - v.
 Regulations.
-The Planning Board may use regulations adopted under Chapter 22A to administer this Section. - vi.
-Denial of a building permit.
-A building permit must not be issued for a new building within any area for which building or land disturbance is restricted under this section.
+The Planning Board may use regulations adopted under Chapter 22A to administer this Section.

-L. Residential cluster subdivision
+L. Residential cluster subdivision.